Dealing With Shame When It Affects Your Relationship

 The neuroscience of shame is fascinating, although there’s still much to be discovered.
 So far, neuroscientists understand that shame typically originates in the frontal lobe of the brain.
 The frontal lobe controls cognition, emotion, memory, judgment, and even our sexual tendencies.
 It’s essentially the “motherboard” of our brains - the medial and inferior frontal gyrus that dictates our personalities and perceptions of reality.

 Interestingly, guilt and shame usually go hand-in-hand.
 However, guilt is processed in a different part of the brain.
 According to research, emotion is controlled by the brain’s amygdala and insula.
 This tells us that both shame and guilt are activated by the emotion-processing centers of our brains - most notably the ventral striatum and bilateral dorsomedial prefrontal cortex, which are responsible for self-evaluation.
-If you don't know how to cope with guilt or shame, considering the help of professionals can be a good option.
+If you don't know how to cope with guilt or shame, consider seeking the help of professionals.